 The College's operational assets, the largest asset class of the College, remain a financial pressure for the College.
-Capital expenditure (separate from building maintenance) for the year amounted to £5.7m.
-The College commissions a rolling five-year condition survey of its operational estate which informs its forward looking five-year maintenance plan.
+There was no capital expenditure (separate from building maintenance) in the year while the programme concentrated on significant maintenance projects.
+There has a been a back log of maintenance and a loss of momentum due to the pandemic.
+The College commissions a rolling condition survey of its operational estate which informs its forward-looking five-year maintenance plan.
 The maintenance programme is designed to maintain and improve the estate and additional resources have been allocated to it in recent years, recognising the need to increase investment in the long-term maintenance of its operational estate.
 The programme has had to be reviewed and partially restored as the College aims to recover from the pandemic.